-The pop culture machine, that great big mechanism that pumps out so much mushy claylike substances every year is a very peculiar beast.
-It grows.
-It changes.
-It reforms itself to best match the audience it is trying to reach.
-And it seems like every year there are a half dozen new mediums entering the fray, vying for our attention, and hence our very important dollar.
+The pop culture machine, that great big mechanism that pumps out so much mushy claylike substances every year is a peculiar beast.
+It grows, changes, reforms itself to best match the audience it is trying to reach.
+It seems like every year there are a half dozen new mediums entering the fray, vying for our attention, and hence our very important dollar.

 Then there are the veterans, the long time entries in the pop culture wars like film and television.
 Those mediums that have been around as long as the concept of a mass marketed cultural fad.
 Like cockroaches, these classics withstand any and all changes, adapting and changing when needed to meet the needs of the masses and stay around.

 It's the new ones you really have to watch out for.
 When something so new and so entertaining grows so quickly, sometimes it's hard to realize that it is slowly taking over various aspects of our daily lives, infiltrating into our routines and becoming a part of the "the norm".

 The Internet has done that surprisingly well in the last 10 years or so, at first a fad, then a tool, and now a lifestyle.
 But, it's the smaller things that we really don't notice―mediums like video gaming.

 Video games have been around since the 1970s, but at the time, they were nothing more than a fad, a hobby for computer programmers, and a very expensive proposition for anyone interested in playing them.
 And when the programmers tried to turn it into a business, and pumped out failed, broken software, the video game 'fad' almost died completely.

 But, something odd happened.
 Instead of dying off like other pop culture one-hit wonders, video gaming found new life in a little gray box from Nintendo.
 Nintendo made it fun again, with new technology, easy-to-use interface, and affordable equipment.
 And the world responded with its eternal love and gratitude.